quixio/quix-docs/docs/platform/tutorials/image-processing/index.md

 # Real-time image processing

-In this tutorial you learn about a real-time image processing pipeline, using a Quix template project.
+In this tutorial you learn about a real-time image processing pipeline, using a [Quix template project](https://github.com/quixio/computer-vision-demo){target=_blank}.

 The pipeline uses the Transport for London (TfL) traffic cameras, known as Jam Cams, as the video input.
 The [YOLO v8](https://docs.ultralytics.com/) machine learning model is used to identify various objects such as types of vehicles.
 Additional services count the vehicles and finally the data is displayed on a map which is part of the web UI that has been creatde specially for this project.